-Booz Allen Hamilton, McLean, Virginia, is being awarded a $26,765,034 cost-plus-fixed-fee, cost-reimbursable contract to provide services in support of the Naval Air Warfare Center Aircraft Division’s Special Communications Mission Solutions Division.
-Services to be provided include engineering, research, design, development, integration, installation, test and evaluation, fielding, analysis, maintenance, material procurements, training, and logistics services for communications-electronics advanced technology systems.
-Work will be performed in St.
+Booz Allen Hamilton Inc., McLean, Virginia, is being awarded a $24,170,244 cost-plus-fixed-fee, cost-reimbursable contract to provide services in support of the Naval Air Warfare Center Aircraft Division’s Special Communications Mission Solutions Division.
+Services to be provided include systems design; development; assessments; acquisitions; planning; integrated project management; and strategic and analytical services for the command, control, communications, computers and intelligence, surveillance and reconnaissance operational systems.
+Work will be performed in Lexington Park, Maryland (57 percent); St.

 General Dynamics Information Technology Inc., Fairfax, Virginia (N00189-16-D-0001); Science Applications International Corp., McLean, Virginia (N00189-16-D-0002); and URS Federal Services Inc., Germantown, Maryland (N00189-16-D-0005), are being awarded a $67,247,081 multiple task order, cost-plus-fixed-fee, indefinite-delivery/indefinite-quantity multiple award contract for command, control, communications, computers and intelligence; surface ship anti-submarine warfare; surface ship undersea warfare; surface ship mine warfare systems; and combat systems engineering, analytical, logistics and technical support to the Mid-Atlantic Regional Maintenance Center.
 Each contr